BildungBegabung/emile/Projekt/Illich.md

-education by all means education by all p.11 rechts
+education for all means education by all p.11 rechts